 - Signs that the baby may have problems during labor or vaginal delivery

 If VBAC labor is taking too long or problems arise, you may need an emergency c-section to safely deliver the baby.
 However, there is a higher risk of infection in women that try VBAC and then need to give birth by c-section.

 VBAC can be a very safe option for many women, depending on your needs.
-However, it is very important to talk to your doctor about all delivery options and to follow his or her advice on all birthing methods to reduce risk of complication.
+However, it is very important to talk to your doctor about all delivery options and to follow his or her advice on all birthing methods to reduce the risk of complications.